leather-io/mono/leather-nx/README.md

 - checkout a new branch
 - make some changes
 - run `npx nx affected:graph` will show you what projects are affected by your change

+# Affected build

+The `affected` command can also be used when building to help speed things up, for example only building packages affected by your change and serving others from the cache

+`npx nx affected:build`

+# Paralle

+Builds can be run in parallel using: `npx nx run-many --target=build --all`